No direct charge to travellers

 - Booking.com charges the traveller’s credit card.

-- You forward the payment data via the Demand API.
+- You securely forward payment data via Demand API.

 - The property receives the payout from Booking.com.